ansible/workshops/exercises/rhdp_auto_satellite/4-ripu/1.2-three-tier-app/README.md

   ![Controller inventories keyed_groups](images/update_controller_inventory_05.png)

 - Scroll down the source variables section until you see "keyed_groups".
 [Keyed groups](https://docs.ansible.com/ansible/latest/plugins/inventory.html#:~:text=with%20the%20constructed-,keyed_groups,-option.%20The%20option) are where you can define dynamic inventory groups based on instance tags.
-In this case, when a dynamic inventory generation event is executed, if the EC2 inventory plugin comes across an instance with the "AnsibleGroup" tag, then it will create an inventory group with the name prefixed by "AnsibleGroup" then the default separator "_" (underscore) and then the value assigned to the "AnsibleGroup" tag...so in this case, if the "AnsibleGroup" tag is currently set to "appdbs", then the inventory group "AnsibleGroup_appdbs" will be created (or confirmed if already existing) and that instance will be assigned to the group.
+In this case, when a dynamic inventory generation event is executed, if the EC2 inventory plugin comes across an instance with the "app_stack_name" and "AnsibleGroup" tags, then it will create an inventory group with the name beginning with the value assigned to the "app_stack_name" tag, an "_" (underscore) and then the value assigned to the "AnsibleGroup" tag...so in this case, if the "app_stack_name" tag is currently set to "stack01" and the "AnsibleGroup" tag is set to "appdbs", then the inventory group "stack01_appdbs" will be created (or confirmed if already existing) and that instance will be assigned to the group.

 - Click on "Done" in the Source variables exapanded view.